Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/capabilities/runtime/integration/eventcapabilties.md

 Customs event could be

 - A user have asked for a deduction in a form
--
+- A specific validation of data failed

-Events would have some attributes
+Events would typical have some attributes

 - [org] - The organization the event is created for
 - [app] - The app the event is created for